Step 2: Use Historical Caseload Data to Estimate a Projected Caseload

 Identify Caseload

 To estimate a projected caseload, you must first define the caseload you will be evaluating.
 Are you looking at the statewide caseload or a county caseload?
 Are you including conflict cases?
-The caseload you select will often depend upon which type of provider’s workload you are evaluating.

 • Statewide public defense commission: If you are a statewide commission that oversees both full-time public defender offices and a comprehensive conflict program (contract or assigned counsel), you will likely evaluate a caseload that includes all cases assigned to any public defense provider in the state.

-Gather Historic Caseload Data
+Gather Historical Caseload Data

 Next, you must gather at least one year of historical caseload data.
-Generally, this will be the most recent previous year for which you have complete data.
+Generally, this will be the most recent year for which you have complete data.
 You can use a calendar year, or you might use a fiscal year or budget year to align with the budgeting or appropriations process.

 For each historical caseload year, you must know the number of new cases opened and the highest charge alleged each case.